Vote Blue

 VOTER REGISTRATION DEADLINES

-April 29, 2024: Last day to register to vote online
+October 18, 2024 (midnight): Last day to register to vote online

-May 3, 2024 (by 6 p.m.): Last day to register to vote in-person at your county election office
+October 25, 2024 (by 6 pm): Last day to register to vote in-person at your county election office

-EARLY VOTING BALLOT (aka Vote-by-Mail) APPLICATION DEADLINES
+EARLY VOTING BALLOT (including Vote-by-Mail) ballot return DEADLINES

-April 8, 2024: First Day that Vote-By-Mail ballots can be sent to you, if you apply to vote by mail after this date they send the ballot to you on a rolling basis–you can always check to see where your ballot is online
+Oct 7, 2024: First Day that Vote-By-Mail ballots can be sent to you, if you apply to vote by mail after this date they send the ballot to you on a rolling basis–you can always check to see where your ballot is online

-May 14, 2024: Last day your Vote-By-Mail ballot can be received by your county election office–you can drop it to your county election office by this date or ensure you leave plenty of time if mailing from home or the post office
+November 5, 2024: Last day your Vote-By-Mail ballot can be received by your county election office–you can drop it to your county election office by this date or ensure you leave plenty of time if mailing from home or the post office

-You can always check the status of your early ballot here (whether it was mailed to you and whether the county election office received it).
+You can always check the status of your early ballot here (whether it was mailed to you and whether the county election office received it)

 In-Person Early Voting

-April 15, 2024: First Day to vote early, in-person, at your county election office
+Oct 7, 2024: First Day to vote early, in-person, at your county election office

-May 13, 2024: Last Day to vote early, in-person, at your county election office
+November 4, 2024: Last Day to vote early, in-person, at your county election office

 Election Day Voting

-Check Your Polling Location
+Find Your Polling Location

 Voting Links